timonus/NSAttributedStringMarkup/README.md

 ### About

-I built this when localizing [Opener](https://itunes.apple.com/app/id989565871) last year, and I've since used it in [Burst](https://itunes.apple.com/app/id1355171732) as well.
+I built this when localizing [Opener](https://apps.apple.com/app/id989565871), and I've since used it in [Burst](https://apps.apple.com/app/id1355171732) as well.
 I find this to be a pretty sensible, uncomplicated way of building attributed strings.
 Hope you find it useful!